 Personal information or data means any data which relates to an individual and identifies that individual either directly or indirectly.

 The type of personal information we collect and hold includes data such as individual: names; contact details; addresses; and client and supplier financial information.
-Through our recruitment and employment we may also collect and hold more sensitive personal data such as: bank account details; criminal record; and health information.
+Through our recruitment and employment process we may also collect and hold more sensitive personal data such as: bank account details; criminal records; and health information.

 How do we get personal information, why do we collect it and what do we do with it?

 We collect and use personal information in the following ways:

 We collect your name, email address and details of the nature of the inquiry when you contact us directly.
 This includes contact through emails, letters, the website contact form and any direct communications you make with us via social media sites such as LinkedIn.
 This helps us respond to your inquiries quickly and efficiently;

 Through our recruitment process we collect name and address details together with other sensitive personal data as set out above.
 This information may be provided by you directly to us or via a third party recruitment agent.
 If you apply directly to us for a role we may share your personal data with the recruitment agency who is assisting us with our recruitment process;

 During our normal course of business and interactions with our current and prospective clients, suppliers and partner companies we collect personal information relating to employees of those entities.
 This personal data includes: names, contact details; and position held.
 We use this information to manage the services we provide, our contract arrangements with suppliers or partners and in the general management of our business relationships with you and your organisation.

 Marketing and business development – information we collect about you comes from our direct interactions with you or publicly available information sources.
 We do not sell or share any private information for marketing purposes.
 Once we are more established we may use this information to tell you about ourselves and our work or invite you to any events that we think will be of interest to you.
 You can opt-out of any such notifications by sending an email to firstname.lastname@example.org .